Configuring SCIM User Provisioning With Azure Active Directory

-Learn how to configure SCIM with Azure AD to provision users to your Staffbase platform automatically.
+Learn how to configure SCIM with Microsoft Entra ID to provision users to your Staffbase platform automatically.

-In this article, you will learn how to set up SCIM using Azure AD as the identity provider.
+In this article, you will learn how to set up SCIM using Microsoft Entra ID (formerly known as Azure Active Directory / Azure AD) as the identity provider.

 System for Cross-domain Identity Management (SCIM) allows you to provision users to the Staffbase platform using an identity provider.
 Learn more.